connervieira/Submarine/README.md

 ### Accessible

 The simple design of Submarine makes in inherently accessible.
 All of the webpages are clear and easy to read, even with visual impairments.

+### Easy

+After completing the initial installation process, Submarine doesn't require significant technical experience to use.

+### Customizable

+Submarine allows administrators to configure and customize the features, functionality, and theme through a conveinent web interface.